demjhonsilver/mirax-player/README.md

 Patch notes:

+6.0.1

+- Fixed the fullscreen enable bug issue for the embedded YouTube feature.
-- Some icons in the video player have been updated.
+- Corrected the video player syntax for TypeScript in React, Svelte, and Vue.
-- The embed syntax can now be shortened or used to declare video data externally.

-Fixed Bugs:

-- No more issues with videos, regardless of whether you've installed any CSS framework in your project.

 ## Features